raul23/organize-ebooks/README.rst

 4. The file is decompressed with ``7z`` if it is an archive and the extracted files are recursively searched for ISBNs (epubs are excluded from this step even though they are basically zipped HTML files as explained in `epub and archives <#epub-and-archives>`_).
 5. The file is converted to ``txt`` and its text content is searched for ISBNs.
-6. If OCR is enabled (through the ``--ocr`` option), the file is OCRed and the resultant text content is searched for ISBNs.
+6. If OCR is enabled (through the ``--ocr`` option), the file is OCR-ed and the resultant text content is searched for ISBNs.

 Useful commands
 ---------------